-Parents often turn to the internet when they are worried about their teens having a drinking problem.
-However, sometimes it’s teens that worry about their parents needing alcohol rehab in Phoenix.
+Parents often turn to the Internet when they are worried about their teens having a drinking problem.
+However, sometimes it’s teens that worry about their parents needing alcohol rehab.

 It is possible for adults to binge drink and have drinking problems.
 According to data from the National Survey on Drug Use and Health (NSDUH), 15.1 million adults ages 18 and older had alcohol use disorder in 2015, compared to 623,000 adolescents 12-17 years old.
 Also, the same study found that 26.9 percent of adults 18 and older reported binge drinking in the past month.

 Signs that a Parent Has a Drinking Problem

 Alcohol abuse and addiction affect people differently.
 Some parents function through work and extracurricular activities, while others act in ways that are embarrassing.
 Some children remember their parent using alcohol from the time they were small, while others don’t remember it until they are older.
 In some families, it’s not until a stressful event occurs that a parent starts abusing alcohol.